-Montréal’s libraries house a rich collection of easily accessible digital documents offered free of charge, including books, international newspapers, educational radio and television reports, and online courses.
+Montréal’s libraries house a rich collection of easily accessible digital documents offered free of charge, including books, international newspapers and online courses.
 There are hundreds of options in multiple languages.

 Several services and programs allow residents to get easy access to books, films and other documents usually available in libraries free of charge.
 These options are geared to people aged 65 and older, or people with limited mobility.